doulosiyxy/webScraper/README.md

 }
 ```

-For more efficiency I considered the following, but concluded it would reduce readability, scalability, efficiency and future features:
+For more efficiency I considered the following, but concluded it would reduce readability, scalability and future features:

 ```